 I still want to review and create tutorials for blogging/business apps and services, but I’m going to create a separate website for that.
 I also really want to turn it into a podcast.
 More news on that site will be available later.

 For now, I want to focus on the courses I’ll be making for Blog + Create.
 Having a hyper-focused thing to work on will help me better help you; my readers, subscribers, and hopefully future students.

 So is this a good or bad time to mention that I’m surveying content creators for a Pinterest graphics course I’m working on? lol

-I’m currently going through The Course Launcher by Jenna Sourd so that I can create the best courses I possibly can for you guys.
+I’m currently going through The Course Launcher by Jenna Soard so that I can create the best courses I possibly can for you guys.
 It’s been amazing so far and I can’t wait to get everything finished.
 I’m so glad I’m feeling much better after a rough start to this year.